jazzfan2/text2troff/README.md

 trofform can be called both interactively (by options -I and -h) and non-interactively (by specifying no or any of the other options).

 # How to Use Your Project:
-See the manpages included in this repository
+See the man-pages included in this repository.

 The program code of all three programs will be committed very soon.